 Despite the quick acclaim she’s received for her classically stylish creations, Cohen has dealt with her share of struggle and compromise.
 To save water and energy, for instance, she aims to avoid dyeing.
 But, now that her collections have lured luxury-seeking stylephiles at Prêt à Porter Paris and shops like Mario’s 3.10, Cohen plans to introduce more hues in order to expand volume.
 Although she can’t currently afford eco-friendly dyes, she plans to adopt them as sales increase.

 Staying true to her vision while keeping up with the label’s growth is a challenge.
 Still, she remains focused on the sense of “connectedness” she hopes to convey in each collection, “that feeling and its integrity are so much more important to me than any one particular fabric.”

 Story by Elizabeth Barker.
 This article originally appeared in Plenty in June 2006.
-This story was added to MNN.com in June 2009.
+This story was added to MNN.com.